Haunted Spirits At Put-in-Bay! Have You Seen The Ghosts?

 Haunted Spirits Put-in-Bay tells the stories of more than fifteen locations on South Bass Island in Lake Erie that are attached to some rather hair-raising ghostly tales.
 For example, visitors to the South Bass Island Lighthouse occasionally see the ghost of Sam Anderson, the assistant lighthouse keeper who committed suicide by hurling himself into the turbulent waters of Lake Erie during an 1898 smallpox outbreak.

 Doors open and close of their own accord, and items are tossed about by a spirit named Benny at the Put-in-Bay Brewery and Distillery.
 Once a famous stage actor, T.B.
-Alexander moved to Put-in-Bay Ohio, married the granddaughter of abolitionist John Brown of Harper’s Ferry fame, and became one of the island’s most noted mayors.
+Alexander moved to Put-in-Bay, Ohio, married the granddaughter of abolitionist John Brown of Harper’s Ferry fame, and became one of the island’s most noted mayors.
 It’s said that his ghost still lingers in the historic barroom of T & J’s Smokehouse.

 In 2015, he released Buried Beneath Cleveland: Lost Cemeteries of Cuyahoga County, which tells the stories of over fifty displaced cemeteries throughout the greater Cleveland area.
-He is also the author of the Jack Sullivan Mysteries and has been a guest speaker at many historical societies, libraries, bookstores and civic groups.
+He is also the author of the Jack Sullivan Mysteries and has been a guest speaker at many historical societies, libraries, bookstores, and civic groups.
 In his free time, he plays guitar and sings in an Irish band.
-He is also the co-author of an upcoming book about Cleveland’s notorious Franklin Castle.
+He also co-authors an upcoming book about Cleveland’s notorious Franklin Castle.
 Regarded as the most haunted house in Ohio, this house is also Krejci’s winter address.